 The accounting equation is Assets – Liabilities = Equity

-Types of Equity:
+What are the Types of Equity:

-There are two types of equity.
-Namely:
+There are two types of equity:

 Similar, the liabilities are sum up of current and non-current liabilities on the balance sheet.
 Other accounts are short-term debt, credit, deferred revenue, accounts payable, long-term debt, fixed financial commitment and capital leases.

-- Market Value: In finance, equity is indicated as market value, which might be significantly lower or higher than the book value.
+In finance, equity is indicated as market value, which might be significantly lower or higher than the book value.
 The difference is because the accounting statement is looking at the past (past expenditures), while financial statement is looking ahead and forecast what the financial status of a company be.

 For a public traded company, the market value of its equity is calculated as Market Value= Share Price X Shares Outstanding.
 Whereas, for a private company to analyse the market value an investment bankers, boutique valuation firm or accounting firm are hired.

-The Market Value of Equity:
+What is the Market Value of Equity?